csci5117s24/the-penguins-Open-API/README.md

 - **IDE-like Editing**: Provides a familiar environment for developers, boosting productivity.
 - **Clean User Interface**: Allows for efficient navigation and operation.

-The Swagger Editor supports both `yaml` and `json` file types.
-For larger projects, consider using the full desktop client.
+The Swagger Editor accommodates both `yaml` and `json` file types, providing a user-friendly and comprehensible language for all individuals involved in website development.

 ### Task 2: Setting Up Your Swagger Editor